Masthead header

 I like to use very narrow depth of fields to tell my stories.
 There are no hard and fast rules to what you can and can’t do, should or shouldn’t do.
 Learn the basics and then decide how you choose to apply them.

-Phones at Shinjuku Station in Tokyo, Japan
+Pay Phones in Shinjuku Station

 I love to use a narrow depth of field and throw primary colors out of focus.